Aafimalek/csv_chat/README.md

-# CSV Chat RAG 📊🤖
+# QueryCSV 📊🤖

 **Chat with your data, privately and securely.**

-CSV Chat RAG is a modern web application that enables users to perform complex data analysis on CSV files using natural language.
-It leverages **WebAssembly (Pyodide)** to execute Python code directly in your browser, ensuring that your actual dataset **never leaves your device**.
-The backend uses advanced LLMs (via Groq) solely to translate your questions into executable Python code.
+QueryCSV is a modern, privacy-focused web application that enables users to perform complex data analysis on CSV files using natural language.
+Unlike traditional tools, QueryCSV executes all data processing **locally in your browser** using WebAssembly (Pyodide), ensuring your sensitive datasets never leave your device.
+The backend uses advanced LLMs solely to translate your questions into executable Python code.

 ![Project Banner](https://images.unsplash.com/photo-1551288049-bebda4e38f71?q=80&w=2070&auto=format&fit=crop)